dimhr12/dimhr12/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Banco do Brasil, and also as freelancer at BrownPipe Consultoria em Segurança da Informação.
-- 🌱 I’m currently learning many things about security and mobile software evaluation.
+- 🌱 I’m currently learning many things about security and mobile application evaluation.

 - 💬 I'm open to answer any questions related to my works/knowledge.
 - 📫 You can reach me by e-mail: dimhr12@gmail.com